Valid operation patterns in Jitterbit Studio

 -

-Target Activity 2: The second target activity can be associated with any of these endpoint types:
+Target Activity 2: The second target activity can be associated with any of the following endpoint types:

-A If an operation chain contains an API activity, it must be the only API or API SOAP Request activity in the operation chain and it must be the source of the first operation.
-That is, no other operation may be calling this operation from a script or an “on success” or “on failure” operation action.
+A If an operation chain contains an API activity, it must be the only API or API SOAP Request activity in the operation chain, and it must be the source of the first operation.
+That is, no other operation may call this operation from a script or an "on success" or "on failure" operation action.

 C Operations cannot include more than one NetSuite, Salesforce, Salesforce Service Cloud, SAP, ServiceMax, or SOAP activity.